inetrg/inet/showcases/ethernet/preemption/doc/index.rst

    :align: center
    :width: 100%

-Lines are added to the packet log as they happen in the simulation.
+As mentioned in the previous section, a preempted frame appears multiple times in the packet log, as updates to the frame are logged.
 At first, ``background-3`` is logged as an uninterrupted frame.
 When the high priority frame becomes available, the frame name changes to ``background-3-frag0``, and it's logged separately.
 Actually, only  one frame named ``background-3-frag0`` was sent before ``ts-1``, but with three separate packet updates.

 The same frame sequence is displayed on a sequence chart on the following images, with a different frame selected and highlighted on each image.
 Note that the timeline is non-linear: